yoctoproject/poky/documentation/ref-manual/structure.rst

 -----------------------

 Previous versions of the OpenEmbedded build system used to create a global shared sysroot per machine along with a native sysroot.
-Beginning with the 2.3 version of the Yocto Project, sysroots exist in recipe-specific :term:`WORKDIR` directories.
+Since the 2.3 version of the Yocto Project, there are sysroots in recipe-specific :term:`WORKDIR` directories.
 Thus, the ``build/tmp/sysroots/`` directory is unused.